tage64/chess-cli/doc/manual.md

 ### Windows

-Windows users can just download [this standalone executable][4] and put it on some easily accessible place in the file system.
+Windows users can just download and run [this installation program][4].
-Just run the exe-file to start Chess-CLI.
 You will perhaps need to accept the risc of running an executable from an unknown publisher, click on "More Info" and then "Run Anyway" and it should work.
+The installer will create desktop and start menu shortcuts for chess-cli and add `chess-cli` to the `PATH` environment variable.

 ### Linux, Mac and other platforms